 After trying Smothered Pork Chops which were an instant hit in our family I kept an eye on other ‘smothered something’ recipes.
 Sure enough, while looking through Cook’s Country magazines I found a recipe for… smothered cabbage.
 The recipe looked really simple and used only 5 ingredients, not including salt and pepper.
 Well, this cabbage turned out to be one of my favorite side dishes.
 I would place it somewhere in the top 3 range.
 This one is a definite keeper.

 So far I’ve tried this side dish with smoked pork butt, brisket, rotisserie chicken and chicken francese and every time it felt like a perfect match.
 The cabbage comes out very tender with a slight crunch.
 Combined with the buttery softness of the waxy potatoes it makes a great contrast to grilled or pan-fried meat and poultry.
 There is a slight touch of sweetness and a hint of tang to this dish that make it so delicious.
 I can just eat it on its own without any meat.

 If you want to make this smothered cabbage to become a meal on its own, try adding some smoked kielbasa or andouille sausage for that Cajun/Creole taste.
+I’ve been smoking those in my little smokehouse, they are a delicious addition to many meals.
 I updated the original recipe to optionally include sausage, it adds a ton of flavor to this dish.